Enhancement Shaman Gear Recommendations

 Versatility: Increases damage and healing, and reduces damage taken

-are appealing as specific relic choices, otherwise item level is your ideal goal.
-These relics can be found in the following places:
+serves as the best relic, but various other traits are appealing as specific relic choices, otherwise item level is your ideal goal.
+Some examples of where these can be found in the following places:

 Extends the duration of